Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-04-pandoc-pdfs.md

 # Installing $ L^{A}T_{E}X $

 We need LaTeX to convert our markdown documents to pdf.
+Pandoc actually converts the markdown to LaTeX and then using pdflatex, compiles it into pdf.

 You can install it on Debian based systems as follows:

 ```